kintohub/kintohub-docs/docs/apidoc.md

 title: How to document your code to work with KintoHub
 ---

-> As of this point the following features are different
-> - Default Groups are not implemented yet.
-You need to specify a group for everything
-> - Group name for `apiSuccess` and `apiError` is different it must start with `Success_` or `Error_`, instead of `200` it is going to be `Success_200`
->
-> These wil be fixed in the near future and will be exactly like what is described in the doc page

 To document your code you need to follow the [apidoc](http://apidocjs.com/) conventions

 > apidoc is a way to document your api endpoints in code, that way your endpoint documentation is literally part of the code and it is going to always be up to date.